FN-FAL113/FN-FAL-s-Amplifications/README.md

 - **FN Electric Jukebox** - Jukeboxes that can play or traverse music disc in the disc slots gui and can auto play after one has finished playing, ranging from 3 to 12 slots you never have to worry about manually changing each disc!
 - **FN Auto Ladder** - Automatically places a ladder with a max of 8 blocks from below and above
 - **FN Orient Pearl** - Teleport your entity while riding them (horses, etc) with this pearl!
+- **FN Throwable Torch** - Right click to throw this torch in a target location, gets auto placed if it hits a block!
 - **and more coming anytime soon!**

 ## :arrow_down: Download from build page with auto updates